Çukurca, Yüksekova

 Çukurca (Pagê, Pāge) is a village in the Yüksekova District of Hakkâri Province in Turkey.
-The village had a population of 555 in 2022. Çukurca was a hamlet of Demirkonak before receiving village status in 2014.
+It is populated by Kurds of the Dirî tribe and had a population of 554 in 2023. Çukurca was a hamlet of Demirkonak before receiving village status in 2014.

 History

 The village was populated by 15 Assyrian families in 1850 and 30 families in 1877.

 Population

-Population history of the village from 2015 to 2022:
+Population history of the village from 2015 to 2023: